HangfireIO/Hangfire.io/overview.md

 ### Scale as You Grow

 You are not required to make any architecture decisions to start using Hangfire.
-You can begin with simple setup, where background processing is being implemented on the web application side.
+You can begin with simple setup, where background processing is implemented on the web application side.

 Later, when you face with performance problems, you can separate the processing among different processes or servers – Hangfire uses distributed locks to handle synchronization issues.